Finding a Senior Living Option That Works for You

 Housekeeping and maintenance are typically included in your rent at independent living communities.
 This makes it easy to estimate total costs for the month, saves you time in cleaning and home maintenance, and lets you decide how you want to spend your free time.

-Holiday senior living communities provide light housekeeping and linen services to make life that much easier.
+Holiday by Atria's senior living communities provide light housekeeping and linen services to make life that much easier.
 Common areas in all communities follow strict sanitizing and cleaning protocols, and community repairs and upkeep are handled by a friendly and handy maintenance team.

 Complimentary transportation